snmedley/PRPP_SMART_WRRM_continuous/README.md

 - DTR estimation summary table for Model 1, Model 2, and the traditional analysis as separate CSV files
 - Confidence interval coverage for parameters and DTRs under Model 1, Model 2, and the traditional analysis as separate CSV files
 - Average sample sizes for each trial pathway

+## Sparsity Data Example
+We illustrate our methods restricted to a set of 14 viable DTRs in a data example with two empty trial pathways.
+See Supplement D in the manuscript.

+Input: Sparsity_DataExample.csv
+Analysis Code: Sparsity_DataExample_Analysis.R